-Recommended by Vlad Bychkov, Director of Technology From the authors of The Visible Ops Handbook Gene Kim, Kevin Behr, and George Spafford I was amazed to recognise the main characters of this book within our organisation, and we are facing exactly the same challenges.
+Recommended by Vlad Bychkov, Director of Technology

+I was amazed to recognize the main characters of this book within our organization, and we are facing exactly the same challenges.
 Written as a novel, this is the story of Bill, who becomes CTO of a fictional company (Parts Unlimited) and has 90 days to overhaul a broken system into an IT infrastructure that works.
 As the story goes, you discover how the protagonist and his coworkers reach the solution, which despite being fictional, has real-life takeaways for anyone working with tech.
-The story helps you identify IT/DevOps problems in your organisation and how to implement changes that work.
-There's even a summary at the end of the book to recap all the solutions presented by the authors. www.INFUSEmedia.com
+The story helps you identify IT/DevOps problems in your organization and how to implement changes that work.
+There's even a summary at the end of the book to recap all the solutions presented by the authors.